agnelvishal/Search-engine-for-Blockchain-Domains/Readme.md

 1. Transactions details from https://etherscan.io/address/0xb485d89aba096fc9f117fa28b80dc8aac7971049 can get us Transaction Hashes.
 That transaction hash has info about domain name.
 2. From domain name, get ipfs hash from Unstoppable Domains API.
-3. FRom ipfs hash, get webpage contents.
+3. From ipfs hash, get webpage contents.

  Finding ipfs hash from crypto domain can be done in two ways.